-The location of the new library is planned for the parcel of land on White Avenue across from the new Little Star building, meeting the criteria identified of being walkable, visible, central and accessible.
+The location of the new library is planned for the parcel of land on White Avenue indicated above, meeting the criteria identified of being walkable, visible, central and accessible.
 The Winthrop Town Council approved its purchase unanimously.
-This central location on the Susie Stephens walking trail, across from Little Star School and Winthrop’s Title I housing, proximity to Jamie’s Place, as well as easily walkable from new affordable housing and the town trailhead.
-It is truly the nexus of our community, and will serve to bring all of us together across every demographic boundary while helping to provide equitable access to information, community and opportunity.
+This central location on the Susie Stephens walking trail, across from Little Star School and Winthrop’s Title I housing, proximity to Jamie’s Place, as well as easily walkable from new affordable housing and the town trailhead, is truly the nexus of our community, and will serve to bring all of us together across every demographic boundary while helping to provide equitable access to information, community and opportunity.